Swim Meet Terms

 Timer Sheet: A piece of paper that lists all of the swimmers in all of the heats for one lane for a set of events.
 The recorder of each lane uses it to verify the name of the swimmer and to record the backup time for each swim.

 DQ: Disqualification.
 Some aspect of a swim was swum incorrectly based on the rules of USA Swimming.
-This meets the swim and it’s time will not be counted for meet results or personal records.
+This means the swim and its time will not be counted for meet results or personal records.

-Participation Ribbon: Younger swimmers who do not win a heat or place in the top six places.
+Participation Ribbon: Awarded to younger swimmers who do not win a heat or place in the top six places.

-Place Winner Ribbon: Awarded to a swimmer that places in the top six times of an event.
+Place Winner Ribbon: Awarded to a younger swimmer that places in the top eight times of an event.
+Awards may all ages and vary in style for invitational, championship, and County meets.

 Exhibition Swim: The first heat of an event in a dual meet has equal swimmers from both teams.
 A swim is labeled as Exhibition (“X” in the meet program) when, to save time, an extra swimmer from one team is added to the first heat because other team does not have enough swimmers.
 The swimmers time still counts for the swimmers records, but does not score points for the meet.